 Deputy Minister of Health Tran Van Thuan emphasized that in the period of 2025 and the following years, population work will continue to face many difficulties and challenges, and many targets are at risk of being difficult to achieve.

-To carry out the assigned requirements, tasks and planning targets, the Ministry of Health calls on the staff, civil servants and public employees working in population work to continue to unite, be active, proactive and creative in advising Party committees and authorities at all levels; coordinate and encourage the people to effectively implement population policies and guidelines.
+To carry out the assigned requirements, tasks and planning targets, the Ministry of Health calls on the staff, civil servants and public employees working in population work to continue to unite, be active, proactive and creative in advising Party committees and authorities at all levels; coordinate and mobilize people to effectively implement population policies and guidelines.

 In 2024, Hanoi will continue to maintain a stable replacement fertility rate and a stable population size.
-The sex ratio at birth will decrease every year.
+The sex ratio at birth will gradually decrease every year.
 The quality of the population will be significantly improved.

 Hanoi's population is currently approximately 8.7 million people, with an average life expectancy of 76.3 years.
 The rate of elderly people receiving regular health check-ups is 88%.
 The rate of young people receiving pre-marital health check-ups is 65%.
-In particular, Hanoi also focuses on implementing activities to screen, diagnose, and treat a number of prenatal and neonatal diseases in the area, with a prenatal screening rate of 85% and a neonatal screening rate of 89%.
+In particular, Hanoi also focuses on implementing activities to screen, diagnose, and treat a number of prenatal and neonatal diseases in the area, with a prenatal screening rate of 85% and a newborn screening rate of 89%.

 The Deputy Director in charge of the Hanoi Department of Health emphasized that population in the era of a nation's growth plays a decisive role in the strength for development.

-In order to make population work in Hanoi effective, creating clear, quality and stable changes, in the coming time, Hanoi will continue to focus on implementing 5 key tasks well.
+To make population work in Hanoi effective, creating clear, quality and stable changes, in the coming time, Hanoi will continue to focus on implementing 5 key tasks well.
 In particular, the city focuses on programs and plans to improve population quality.

 Along with that, Hanoi will control the birth rate, firmly maintain the replacement birth rate, contribute to the rapid and sustainable development of the capital, and at the same time improve health services.